 Concessions and offers apply only to full price tickets and are at the discretion of the show and Kings Theatre.
 Each offer may only be used once per person, per performance, not in conjunction with any other offer/concession and not used retrospectively.

-The Kings Theatre reserves the right to introduce or withdraw prices and discounts without notice.
+The Kings Theatre reserves the right to introduce or withdraw offers.
+Prices and discounts without notice.
 Some offers may only be available through the Box Office and not online.

 Instructions on how to redeem offers should be followed carefully.
 Not following instructions will cause delays on arrival at the theatre and may result in entry being refused.